-Mila is a student and has arranged for their mother to look after their son Luca.
-Mila wants to use CCG to retain a place at a childcare provider as an alternative if Mila's mother cannot look after Luca on occasional days.
+Mila is a student whose son Luca is being cared for by Mila's mother.
+Mila wants to use CCG to retain a place at a childcare provider as an alternative, if Mila's mother cannot look after Luca on occasional days.
 Mila cannot use CCG to pay a retainer fee as Luca has never attended the childcare provider and there is no definite date to start attending.